From entry to expert: a vet tech pay map.

 $37,700

-Complete AVMA-accredited program.
-Pass VTNE.
+Complete an AVMA-accredited program.
+Pass the VTNE.
 Obtain state credential.
 Build foundational clinical skills in general practice.

 $45,980

 Develop proficiency across all clinical areas.
 Begin mentoring new graduates.
-Consider areas of special interest.
-Start accumulating VTS case logs if pursuing specialization.
+Identify a specialty interest and start logging cases for VTS eligibility.

 $52,880